abudaudhossain/Technical-Test-for-Backend-Developer--Singularity-Limited/README.md

       });

 ```
-4. Create New Editor Account:
+4. Remove or Delete Editor Account:

 ```